5 Medicare mistakes that could cost you

 With Medicare Annual Enrollment upon us – running through Dec.
 7 – now is your chance to dig in and determine what plan might be the best fit for you in 2024.
 Here are five common mistakes that you don’t want to make during this time – and why.

 1. Allowing automatic plan renewal to make your choice for you

 Your Medicare Part D or Medicare Advantage plan renews every year on Jan.
 1, unless you decide to change it.

-Automatic renewal may make your life easy, but it might not be the best way to make your Medicare decisions.
+Automatic renewal may make your life easy in the short term, but it might not be the best way to make your Medicare decisions.
 Plans may change what they cover from year to year, including what you will pay in deductible, premium, copay or coinsurance amounts.

 Insurance companies review their plans each year to make sure they’re still viable.
 Shouldn’t you do the same?